armaanthakker/arize_assessment/README.md

 3. Come back with ideas and the rationale on what you would invest in if you were the PM of this team.
 ________________________________________________________________________________________________________________________________________________

+Since our goal is to evaluate developers experience with Phoenix, I will first focus on tactical onboarding feedback to provide a smooth install and quick time to value, and contrast it with Langsmith.
+The working assumption is that we need to have developers see the “aha moment” quickly in their onboarding cycle so they can then collaborate or hand-off to ML Engineers where Arize truly shines over any competitor.
+The more developers are bought into Phoenix, the more they adopt it as LLM apps proliferate and provide a pathway to ML Engineers to adopt the full feature Arize platform.
+My second section will focus on strategic product feedback to illustrate our value to developers and MLEngineers and some areas to improve our competitive differentiation over Langsmith further.

 2. a.
 - the latter command in !pip install arize-phoenix arize["AutoEmbeddings"] should be pip install 'arize[AutoEmbeddings]’ in the docs
 - Required a lot of older dependencies (e.g. grpcio==1.34.0, numpy==1.19.2, six==1.15.0), which isn't a huge problem, but if not running on Virtual Environment was kind of annoying